Pratham1504/TeamSync/README.md

 ### Prioritization and Filters:
 - Tools for prioritizing tasks, such as the ability to set task priorities and filter tasks based on various criteria, like due date, priority, or team member.
 This helps in focusing on critical tasks.

-### Reporting and Analytics:
-- Comprehensive reporting and analytics features to generate insights into project and team performance.
-Users should be able to create custom reports and export data for further analysis.
 # Tech Stack

 **Client:** ReactJs